jasondegraw/OpenStudio-CONTAM-Utilities/README.md

 sometimes still load the model, but you mileage may vary.
 The best use of the models is probably with ContamX via the command line.

+## compinf

+Coming soon

+## demomodel

+Create the simple demo model that is used in some of the OpenStudio testing.
+It is a pretty simple model with four zones, one of which is unconditioned.

+## epw2wth

+Convert an EPW file into the CONTAM WTH format.
+This is a stand-alone program that uses the same code that osm2prj uses to do the EPW conversion.

 ## osm2prj

 Translate an OpenStudio model into a CONTAM model.
 If the program can find EnergyPlus simulation results, then